 Brent SLT Services: If you have a Brent GP, it is possible to make a referral for SLT via the NHS.
 However, for many pupils, they do not have a Brent GP.
-Therefore we have commissioned a certain level of services from Brent SLT and our therapist is Steve McCafferty.
-For those who wish to go via a private route, it is possible to facilitate sessions during the school day on Tuesday and Thursdays (depending on availability) with our SLT link therapist, Shelley Radomsky.
+Therefore we have commissioned a certain level of services from Brent SLT and our therapist is Fiona McCormick.
+For those who wish to explore provision via a private route, it is possible to facilitate sessions during the school day on Tuesday and Thursdays (depending on availability) with our SLT link therapist, Shelley Radomsky.

 Shelley is a paediatric speech and language therapist.
 She assesses and works directly with children with speech and language difficulties.
 This includes receptive and expressive language difficulties as well as speech sound difficulties.
 Shelley also works on developing children’s social communication and as well as working on a one to one basis, I also carry out small groups.
 Shelley supports children with EHCPs but also works privately.
 Shelley works in collaboration with teachers and other professionals involved with children to ensure a more holistic approach to therapy.
 For more information, please contact: firstname.lastname@example.org